RoleModel/BestPractices/rails/configuration.md

 require File.expand_path('../../env', __FILE__)
 ```

-Once that is in place you can use your config value in files like `config/database.yml` like the example below which allows the value to be checked into source control.
+Once that is in place you can use your config values in files like `config/database.yml` just like the example below which allows the `config/database.yml` file to be checked into source control.

 ```ruby
 default: &default